-Indirect discrimination occurs when someone discriminates against the aggrieved person on the ground of their age by:
+Indirect discrimination occurs when someone discriminates against the aggrieved person on the group of their age by:

-imposing or proposing to impose a condition, requirement or practice;
+· Imposing or proposing to impost a condition, requirement or practice;

-In broad terms, under the FW Act, the ‘General Protections’ provisions prevent employers from taking ‘adverse action’ (for example, dismissal, altering the employee’s position to his or her prejudice, discriminating between the employee and other employees, refusing to employ a prospective employee) against a person because of the person’s age ("General Protection Provisions").
+In broad terms, under the FW Act, the ‘General Protections’ provisions prevent employers from taking ‘adverse action’ (for example, dismissal, altering the employee’s position to his or her prejudice, discriminating between the employee and other employees, refusing to employer a prospective employee) against an employee, or prospective employee, because of the person’s age (‘General Protection Provisions’).

-The AD Act makes it unlawful to discriminate against a person on the ground of age in the following areas:
+The AD Act makes it unlawful to discriminate against a person on the ground of age in the following areas of public life:

-requests for information on which age discrimination might be based.
+· Requests for information on which age discrimination may be based.

 What enforcement/remedies exist?

-The State and Territory anti-discrimination laws provide for similar types of remedies.
-Although in New South Wales and Western Australia the amount of damages is capped at $40,000.
+The State and Territory anti-discrimination laws provide for similar types of remedies, although in New South Wales and Western Australia the amount of damage is capped at $100,000 and $40,000 respectively.

-An award of damages is the most common remedy in discrimination complaints, although ‘softer’ remedies such as public apologies and training appear increasingly common.
-Damages are awarded as a remedy to place the complainant in the position that they would have been in had the discrimination not occurred.
+An award of damages is the most common remedy in discrimination complaints, although ‘softer’ remedies such as public apologies and development or review of policies and procedures by the respondent appear increasingly common.
+Damages are awarded as a remedy to place the complainant in the position that they would have been had the discrimination not occurred.
 Compensation is awarded under two heads – special damages and general damages.